Device-independent uncloneable encryption: Security definitions

 where the right-hand-side refers to the probabilities in the cloning attack, and the left-hand-side refers to those in the cloning-distinguishing attack constructed from it.
 Multiplying both sides of this inequality by $\Pr[F=\text{\cmark}]$ and then following the same argument as above gives the desired result for our context. \end{proof}

-Due to the above reductions, we see that for protocols with $\clM$ independent of $\lambda$, proving $0$-uncloneability would be sufficient to imply the other two properties as well.
-In this work, for messages of arbitrary size we only prove $O(\lambda)$-uncloneability and hence we cannot use the above simplification, but we shall show that if the message size is only a single bit or trit, $0$-uncloneability can be achieved and hence the other two properties follow automatically.
+\begin{remark} Due to the above reductions, we see that for protocols with $\clM$ independent of $\lambda$, proving $(0,\negl(\lambda))$-uncloneability would be sufficient to imply the other two properties as well.
+However, in this work, for messages of arbitrary size (but independent of $\lambda$) we only prove $(O(\lambda),\negl(\lambda))$-uncloneability and hence we cannot use this simplification.
+As for single-bit or single-trit messages, if our result in Section~\ref{sec:bittritPA} on ``extractors'' against two adversaries in the single-decryptor encryption setting could be extended to the VKECM setting, it might allow a proof of $(0,\negl(\lambda))$-uncloneability for such messages; however, we were unable to resolve this question within this work (see Remark~\ref{remark:OTPreuse}) and hence leave it for future investigation. \end{remark}